denten-books/plain-text/2-device.md

 receiver responsible for "distributing, interpreting, and recording."
 The printing mechanism is further "arranged to print the interpretation of the signals which is made by the interpreting relays" [@bumstead_telegraphy_1916, 6].
-The interpreting relays transform time intervals into a "typographical form" representing "a letter, a figure, or other characters," "in accordance with a code" [@bumstead_telegraphy_1916, 13].
+The interpreting relays transform time intervals into "typographical form" representing "a letter, a figure, or other characters," "in accordance with a code" [@bumstead_telegraphy_1916, 13].
 Initially, the telegraph prints to "transmit intelligence."
-But the authors also understand that the varying time intervals could also signify other information, meant to actuate a variety of devices.
-By the middle of the patent, the brothers refer to their invention in terms of a "controlling medium," capable of operating everything from typesetting machines to more general "sunflower switches."
+The authors understand however that the varying time intervals could also signify other information, meant to actuate a variety of devices.
+By the middle of the patent, the brothers begin to refer to their invention in terms of a "controlling medium," capable of operating everything from typesetting machines to more general "sunflower switches."
 "Indeed the detector and the interpreting relay could be made to actuate a set of